bph/gt-podcast-bb/readme.txt

 4. Use the block bindings in your block editor to access episode and podcast data.
 5. Use the social icon links to link to your podcast on popular directories.
 6. Use the template to create an archive page for your podcast using the social icons and the block bindings.

 === Changelog ===
+= 0.3.1 =
+* Fixed the method to identify the default podcast series
+* added bindings to the audio block (new to WordPress 6.9, requires WordPress nightly)
+* added plugin icon

 = 0.2.1 =
 * remove gitignore
 * add /languages folder